Syco Entertainment: Formation and history

 Cowell founded S Records whilst employed by BMG back in 2004.
 The label oversaw music by Robson & Jerome, Five, Westlife and Teletubbies.
 A year later, BMG, now named Sony BMG, bought Cowell's share in both Syco Music and Syco Television.
 In 2010, a new company was formed as a 50/50 partnership between Cowell and Sony Music, keeping the name Syco but titled as Syco Entertainment.
 In 2015, it was announced that the Syco Entertainment joint venture would be extended for a further 6 years.
 Retail Billionaire Sir Philip Green, a close friend of Cowell, served as an advisor to the company until 2018.

-It was initially divided into three units: Syco Music, Syco TV and Syco Film.
+It was initially divided into three units: Syco Music, Syco Television and Syco Film.
 A few years later in July 2020, it was announced that Cowell had agreed to buy out Sony Music's stake in the company, with Sony Music retaining the company's artist roster and catalogue.

 Operations

-Syco's television operations were founded originally as Sycos TV, primarily operating in the UK and US with key franchises The X Factor and Got Talent.
+Syco's television operations were founded originally as Syco Television, primarily operating in the UK and US with key franchises The X Factor and Got Talent.
 It was launched by Simon Cowell in 2003.
 Following Cowell's purchase of Sony Music Entertainment's stake in the business in 2020, Cowell went on to expand his existing TV arrangements with NBCUniversal in 2021.
 The new deal will see a range of non-scripted series for the streaming service Peacock developed (though this does not include Walk the Line).
 As part of the deal, Cowell will appear as a judge on AGT: Extreme, a spin-off from America's Got Talent.